SandyRodger/LS170-171/lesson_3.md

 ## [What to focus on](https://launchschool.com/lessons/cc97deb5/assignments/cd70ff6d)

 - Develop a clear understanding of the role of HTTP (not in isolation, but in context).
-THe web as a combination of inter-woven technologies of which HTTP is one.
+The web as a combination of inter-woven technologies of which HTTP is one.
 - Break things down into individual components.
 Break concepts like HTTP and URLs into parts in order to ensure clarity of each part's purpose.

 ## [The Application Layer](https://launchschool.com/lessons/cc97deb5/assignments/c604eb60)